 - Walt Disney’s love of animals began when he was four years old and his family moved from his Chicago birthplace to a 45-acre farm in Marceline, Mo.
 There he helped take care of farm animals, and learned to draw pictures of his animal friends.

 - The first birth at Disney’s Animal Kingdom was a kudu, a large African antelope.

 - Nearly 40 Guam kingfisher chicks have hatched at Disney’s Animal Kingdom, significantly raising the world population of these birds.
-Currently, there are 145 of these birds in the world.
+Currently, there are roughly only 145 of these birds in the world.

-- Since 1995, the Disney Conservation Fund has directed more than $70 million to 600 nonprofit organizations working with communities to reverse the decline of wildlife in more than half the countries in the world.
+- Since 1995, the Disney Conservation Fund has directed more than $120 million to support nonprofit organizations working with communities to reverse the decline of wildlife in more than half the countries in the world.